darrensmith223/InboxTracker/docs/source/resources/deliverability.rst

 ==============

 Deliverability insights enable a sender to understand and monitor how the mailings are performing after the Mailbox Provider accepts them.
-Deliverability data for a sending domain can be accessed using the `InboxTracker API`_, as shown
+Deliverability data for a sending domain can be accessed using the `Inbox Tracker API`_, as shown
 below:

 .. code-block:: python